jeblackburn-mdb/antlr4/doc/getting-started.md

 INT     : [0-9]+ ;
 ```

+To continue with the tutorial, write this text to a file called `Expr.g4` in your working directory.

 ### Windows-specific issues

 On Windows, the `pip` command doesn't just work---you need to add the `...\local-packages\python38\scripts` dir to your `PATH`, which itself might require a fun reboot.
 If you use WSL on Windows, then the pip install will also properly at the scripts directly (if you run from bash shell).